The Best Vehicle Routing Software: 5 Options for Delivery Teams

 If you’re running a large-scale delivery operation — perhaps with several fleet managers on deck — there are some key differences that mean Samsara is a vehicle routing software worth considering if Circuit doesn’t give you everything you need.

 For example, Samsara lets you set up geofencing alerts.
-You can tell Samsara Dispatch to designate an area (by drawing borders over a map) so you get a notification when a driver leaves a designated area.
+You can tell Samsara Dispatch to draw borders over a map so you get a notification when a driver leaves the designated area.
 This helps you make sure your drivers are where they’re supposed to be, and it also can be used to send out updates to a customer when your driver is getting close to making their delivery.

 Samsara also measures fuel trends.
 Samsara will tell you if your drivers are breaking too hard, carrying loads that are heavier than planned, or constantly turning their vehicle on and off throughout the route.
-If you’re dealing with 100s of vehicles, those numbers add up.
+If you’re dealing with hundreds of vehicles, those numbers add up.

-Tookan is another platform that’s good for larger fleet management operations because it lets you create waybills, geofence specific areas (and assign those areas to drivers), and lets you offer on-demand delivery or what’s known as fulfillment automation.
+Tookan is another platform that’s good for larger fleet management operations because it lets you create waybills, geofence specific areas (and assign those areas to drivers), and offer on-demand delivery, also known as fulfillment automation.

 For example, customer orders are automatically sent to whichever one of your delivery drivers is nearest and has the product on hand.
 This also makes Tookan good for field service companies, which will have techs driving with gear and equipment on their truck.
 When a last-minute service call comes in for a home repair or appliance repair issue, you can use your Tookan account to help automate that call assignment.

 But because of its advanced features, Tookan’s pricing structure is only cost-effective for larger teams.

-Tookan’s pricing is on a per month rate with unlimited drivers, but you do have a limited number of deliveries on your allowance.
+Tookan’s pricing is on a monthly rate with unlimited drivers, but have a limited allowance of deliveries..
 What changes from plan to plan isn’t Tookan’s features, but how many deliveries you can make per month.

 Here is the breakdown of Tookan’s pricing plans*: